1 Student Fees, Charges & Other Debts

 6.1 Formal withdrawal from a course of study at Tamesa must be made in writing either as a written statement/letter or by completing an Enrolment Amendment form.

-6.2 The effective date of withdrawal will be the date on which the Institute receives your written advice not your last day of attendance.
+6.2 The effective date of withdrawal will be the date on which the Institute receives your written advice not your last day of engagement.

 6.3 Withdrawal from all courses of study at Tamesa requires the return of any Tamesa materials on loan or hire including your Tamesa ID Card and any relevant class texts, workbooks or equipment.